rjdmoore/fictrac/README.md

 ### Configuration

-There are two neccessary steps to configure FicTrac prior to running the program:
+There are two necessary steps to configure FicTrac prior to running the program:
 1. You must provide a configuration text file that contains important parameters for your setup.
 At a minimum, this config file must define the parameters `src_fn` and `vfov`, which are the path to the image source (video file or camera) and vertical field of view (in degrees) of your camera/lens respectively.
 If you are running live from the camera, then `src_fn`is the camera index (e.g. 0).
 You will find an example config file in the `sample` directory.
 2. You must run the interactive configuration program (configGui).
 This program will guide you through the configuration of the track ball region of interest within your input images and the transformation between the camera's and animal's frames of reference.